-Henri Giraud, one of the finest champagne houses –
+Henri Giraud, one of the finest champagne maisons –

 and probably one you haven’t heard of yet.